 This is of course premised upon knowing what I was doing at the time, which was just not the way things were.
 My goal now is to make that process easier.
-Perhaps I'll go back to designing the portable greenhouse equipment I was planning years ago once I'm done with writing books, video...
+Perhaps I'll go back to designing that portable greenhouse equipment I was planning years ago once I'm done with writing books, video...

 These were our first plugs, here almost two feet tall.
-We harvested the seed from here for similar projects elsewhere, which is why they remained for a few years on roughly the same spacing as when they were planted.
+We harvested the seed from here for similar projects elsewhere, which is why for a few years they remained on roughly the same spacing as when they were planted.
 I mow them after the harvest to mulch the surface, reduce thatching, and make early weeds more visible the next year.
 In other places, they remain half this size.
 This area was crowned with a loader for drainage, so the soil is less compacted.
 It also once had a compost pile of wood chips (the residual is in the foreground).
 Interestingly, the native stuff started colonizing the sterile area where I stood for this photo.
 In other words, it went "transitional" before I was really ready.
 This hill is a place where I burn piles of tree tops and once composted piles of tree chips.

-This photo two winters later is of a masking operation to treat "transitional" cover.
+This photo two years later is of a masking operation to treat "transitional" cover.
 The term means that enough weed seed has been used up and the natives are sufficiently numerous and well established that we chose to go to these lengths to save breeding natives.
 These pots are covering native plants (mostly forbs) for foliar application of glyphosate (the tall pots are for grasses).
-Masking is a painstaking process laboriously executed by my two girls, but over the year it was a lot faster and had a higher yield than hand weeding.
+Masking was a painstaking process laboriously executed by my two girls, but over the year it was a lot faster and had a higher yield than hand weeding.
 We never had to do this more than once.
 From "contaminated" to hand weeding, meadow transitions typically required 4-7 years of spot spray and hand weeding to be "clean" enough for hand weeding alone.
 Transitional status is far more labor intensive than maintaining either fairly pure or "sterile" areas.
 Hence, I could only handle so much transitional habitat in any one year.
 There are now no areas left on our land that require broadcast spray and few that require any spraying at all.

-Here we are at plugs +4 years (opposite side of the same hill top), almost five feet tall and with a dense ground cover of Spanish Lotus (L. purshianus) in the grass understory.
-We had a long wet winter with some warm spells and what do you know but we got an unexpected blast of wall bedstraw and scarlet pimpernel (Aganalis arvensis) from the "weed bank" covering much of the property.
+Here we are at plugs +4 years (opposite side of the same hill top).
+This Stipa pulchra is almost five feet tall and with a dense ground cover of Spanish Lotus (Acmispon americanus) in the grass understory.
+We had a long wet winter with some warm spells and what do you know but we got an unexpected blast of wall bedstraw and scarlet pimpernel (Lysimachia arvensis) from the "weed bank" covering much of the property.
 It was war, but we're winning it.
 How?
-We harvested almost 30# of grass seed.
-By taking a sickle to the stand and cutting them to about 4-6" in height, I could then see the smaller weeds.
+I harvested almost 30# of grass seed.
+By taking a sickle to the stand and cutting the grass to about 4-6" in height, I could then see the smaller weeds.

-This thing between Spanish lotus (Acmispon americanus - what were they thinking?) and needle grass (Stipa spp.) became quite the thing.
+This thing between "Spanish" lotus (Acmispon americanus - what were they thinking?) and needle grass (Stipa spp.) became quite the thing.
 Unfortunately for the long term, one of the parties got greedy and the relationship didn't last.

-We have not since had a year like 2009 again for either the grass or the forbs, and it was not for lack of rain.
+Until 2015, we did not have a year like 2009 again for either the grass or the forbs.
+It was not for lack of rain because both 2010 and 2011 (above) were very good.
 Those of you familiar with gardening can probably recognize the lack of nitrogen.
 Here, the purple needle grass is less than three feet tall and, but for the foreground, the Spanish lotus is virtually gone.
 What happened?